top of page

 Blood Tests

 We will arrange for blood tests to be taken in your home for your convenience where this is geographically possible.
-(This may not be possible during any restrictions in place by the Department of Health during the pandemic)

 Ultrasound Scans

-Many women will not need to pay an additional cost for a private ultrasound scan where they have had a recent pelvic ultrasound scan, as the sonographer who scanned you would usually advise if the shape of the womb was abnormal.
+Many women will not need to pay an additional cost for a private ultrasound scan where they have had a recent pelvic ultrasound scan, as the sonographer who scanned you would usually advise if the shape of the womb were abnormal.

 Follow Up

-You will need a further follow up appointment to discuss all of the results, and the types of treatment that may be offered to you.
+You will need a further follow-up appointment to discuss all of the results, and the types of treatment that may be offered to you.

 Surgical Procedures